-- 2.1 Notices to competitors of all classes will be posted on the official notice board at: https://gbrtopper.ourclubadmin.com/event.php?event=1016 Notices may also be copied to the event WhatsApp group. - 2.2 There will be a competitor briefing that all competitors should attend at 10:30 on the Saturday morning in the Main Hall.
-This will be followed by a supplementary briefing for 4.2 competitors in Training Room 3.
-There will be a further briefing for 4.2 competitors at 09:30 on the Sunday morning, again in Training Room 3. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
+- 2.1 Notices to competitors of all classes will be posted on the official notice boardat: https://gbrtopper.ourclubadmin.com/notice-board.php?event=1185 Notices may also be copied to the event Telegram group. - 2.2 There will be a competitor briefing that all competitors should attend at 10:30 on the Saturday morning in the Event Hall. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
 This changes RRS 30.4 and P1.